Josh Greenfeld

+Early life and education

+He was born in Maldon, Massachusetts; his father was in the "waste business."
+Growing up in Brooklyn, he attended Samuel Tilden High School.
+After attending Brooklyn College, he received a BA from the University of Michigan and an MA from Columbia University.

+Career

 The trilogy, A Child Called Noah, A Place for Noah, and A Client Called Noah, details the effects that Noah's disabilities placed on the Greenfelds and the extraordinary lengths that the family went through to find the very best care available for their son.
 His wife, Fumiko Kometani, is a Japanese writer and has won the Akutagawa Prize, Japan's most prestigious literary award; she too wrote about their son and his developmental disability.
-His older son, Karl Taro Greenfeld, a special contributor to Portfolio and Details, wrote his own story of growing up with Noah entitled Boy Alone: A Brother's Memoir.

 Among Greenfeld's plays are Clandestine on the Morning Line, I Have a Dream, The Last Two Jews of Kabul, Whoosh!, and Canal Street.
 His novels include O for a Master of Magic, The Return of Mr. Hollywood, and What Happened Was This.

 In 1968, Greenfeld signed the "Writers and Editors War Tax Protest" pledge, vowing to refuse tax payments in protest against the Vietnam War.

-Greenfeld attended Brooklyn College; he received a BA from the University of Michigan and an MA from Columbia University.
+Personal

+He met his wife, Fumiko Kometani, at an artist colony in 1959.
+They had two sons, Noah and Karl, who wrote Boy Alone: A Brother's Memoir.